-- Supported Employment for individuals customers with the most severe disabilities for whom a vocational objective of supported employment has been determined appropriate, the following must be addressed: - A description of time-limited services to be provided by IDVR not to exceed eighteen (18) months in duration, unless under special circumstances, the eligible individual customer and the VR counselor jointly agree to extend the time to achieve the employment outcome; - A description of an identified source of funding for the extended services needed (long-term support).
+- A description of an identified source of funding for the extended services needed (long-term support).
 If it is not possible to identify the source of such funding, a statement that there is a reasonable expectation that extended services will be available.
-Extended services are provided by a State agency, a private nonprofitnon-profit organization, employer, or other appropriate resource, from funds other than IDVR. - iii. a description that the employment is competitive and available in an integrated setting.
-Verification of a "minimum wage" (State of Idaho Minimum Hourly Wage) must be documented. - m.
+Extended services are provided by a State agency, a private nonprofit organization, employer, or other appropriate resource, from funds other than IDVR. - iii. a description that the employment is competitive and available in an integrated setting.
+Verification of a "minimum wage" (State of Idaho Minimum Hourly Wage) must be documented.

+- m.
 In developing an IPE for a transition student with a disability, the IPE shall be prepared in coordination with the appropriate educational agency and will consider the student's Individual EducationalEducation Plan (IEP) if one exists; - n.
-The current IPE will be reviewed with the individual as often as necessary but at least annually to assess the individual's progress in meeting the objectives on the IPE. - n.
-Completion of the IPE for all School-Work transition participants customers, before they exit the school system.
+The current IPE will be reviewed with the individual as often as necessary but at least annually to assess the individual's progress in meeting the objectives on the IPE.

+n.
+Completion of the IPE for all School-Work transition participantscustomers, before they exit the school system.